dcnieho/EllSeg/README.md

 * OpenEDS
 * NVGaze
 * RITEyes
-* LPW*
+* LPW
-* Fuhl*
+* Fuhl
-* PupilNet*
+* PupilNet
 * All datasets (best for deploying)

-To ensure stable training, starred models * were initialized with weights from a network pretrained on OpenEDS+NVGaze+RITEyes for 2 epochs.
-To replicate results on starred * sets,  please initialize with the following pretrained weights.
+To ensure stable training, all models were initialized with weights from a network pretrained on OpenEDS+NVGaze+RITEyes for 2 epochs.

 # Try it out on your eye videos!
 For quick inference on your own eye videos, please use `evaluate_ellseg.py` as `python evaluate_ellseg --path2data=${PATH_EYE_VIDEOS}`.